Chimamanda Ngozi Adichie (2008)

 Omolade Adunbi is an Assistant Professor in the College of Literature, Science and the Arts and AfroAmerican and African Studies at The University of Michigan, Ann Arbor.
 He obtained his MA in African Studies and PhD in Anthropology from Yale University.
 His current work focuses on Nigeria and is situated in the oil-rich communities of the Niger Delta region.
 He examines the connection between oil wealth and power on the one hand, and transnational capital and civil society organizations and their collaborations with NGOs and members of the local communities on the other.

 David Bargueño (2011)

 David Bargueño is a U.S. diplomat, currently serving in the Consulate General of São Paulo, Brazil.
 From 2012 until 2014, he worked in the Secretary’s Office of Global Food Security.
 David earned a Master’s degree from the Council on African Studies at Yale and a Bachelor’s degree from the Woodrow Wilson School of Public and International Affairs at Princeton.
-His website is available here.
+Link to David’s website.

 Sarah Beckham (2009)